When we look out

 BOSTON TOWNSHIP

-The Township minutes are posted on our website at www.bostontownship.org and outside the fiscal office at the Boston Township Hall.
-Meetings are not covered by the West Side Leader.
+The Boston Township minutes are posted on our website at www.bostontownship.organd outside the office of the Fiscal Officer in the Boston Township Hall.
+Our meetings are not currently being covered by The West Side Leader.

 WEBSITE: Visit our Website at www.bostontownship.org to find up–to–date Township information.
 Contact numbers for the trustees: Amy Anderson: 330–657–2439, Randy Bergdorf: 330–655–5698, and Bill Clifton: 330–657–4032.
 Fiscal Officer: Pam Schneider at 330–657–2059; Road Department: Dave Krusinski at 330–657–2600; and Zoning: Mike Anderson at 234–900–9145.